Below are answers to some of our most commonly asked questions, organized by the following topics:

 Yes, although we will not be able to review your file until we have received two recommendation letters.

-My status is "Hold."
+My status is "Waitlist."
 What does that mean?

-We will continue to consider all applications in the hold status throughout the year.
+We will continue to consider all applications in the waitlist status throughout the year.
 Progress is important, though, so do keep us abreast of any progress toward completing your conditions.

-Does the hold status imply that if I can meet the specified criteria that I would then be accepted into the program?
+Does the waitlist status imply that if I can meet the specified criteria that I would then be accepted into the program?

-No, if you are on the hold status, there is no guarantee of admission if you complete the items we have asked you to complete.
-We will simply be better able to determine whether you can be admitted once those items are complete.
+No, if you are on the waitlist status, there is no guarantee of admission if you complete the items we have asked you to complete.

 How soon can I get a decision on my application?